 2) Carbon Fiber

-Carbon Fiber is one of the great materials produced using contemporary technology.
-These fibers are around five to ten micrometers in diameter.
-These fibers are mostly made of carbon atoms.
-They are characterized by high stiffness, low weight, high tensile quality, high chemical resistance, high tolerance for high temperature, and low thermal expansion.
-Carbon fibers are often combined with other substance or materials to form composites.
-Thus, carbon fiber is also good as the base material for the violin stick.
-Synthetic bows made of carbon fibers are available for newbies as well as intermediate players of violins.
+Carbon Fiber is a remarkable material created using modern technology.
+These fibers, around five to ten micrometers thick, consist mostly of carbon atoms.
+They offer high stiffness, low weight, impressive tensile strength, strong chemical resistance, and high-temperature tolerance, with minimal thermal expansion.
+Often combined with other materials to form composites, carbon fiber makes a great base for violin sticks.
+Synthetic bows made from carbon fibers are available for both beginners and intermediate violinists.

 The Contemporary Violin Bows

-We owe the design and made of the contemporary violin bow to the works of the bow-maker Francois Tourte of the 19th century.
-He found out that Pernambuco was an ideal wood for making violin bows owing to its right mix of resiliency, weight, beauty, and strength.
-Thus, Pernambuco became the standard wood material for making violin bow.
+I owe the creation of the modern violin bow to 19th-century bow-maker Francois Tourte.
+He discovered that Pernambuco wood was perfect for violin bows because of its resiliency, weight, beauty, and strength.
+Since then, Pernambuco became the standard material for violin bows.

 The making of the bow requires perfection.
-Bow-makers, at the onset, need to shape the curve ( cambre) of the stick.
-By carving and gradually heating the stick, bow-makers are able to carve and shape the wood.
-The screw of the contemporary violin enables the frog to move and eventually adjust the tension of the hair.
-The hair usually numbers up to 150 hairs to be very effective.
+Bow-makers shape the curve (cambre) of the stick by carving and gradually heating it.
+The screw in a contemporary violin lets the frog move and adjust the hair’s tension, which typically consists of up to 150 hairs for effectiveness.